Nil Teang: The birth of Cambodian Buddhist nationalism

-Nil Teang was one of the earliest representatives of Cambodian nationalists monks.
+Nil Teang was one of the earliest representatives of Cambodian nationalist monks.
 As patriarch, he took an active role in politics and was instrumental in resolving the crisis after the rebellion of Prince Si Votha against his brother Norodom in 1864.

 Though he did not speak French, he did not oppose the French protectorate of Cambodia, as he saw it as a means to restore the territorial integrity of the Khmer nation, stuck between a tiger and a crocodile, between Siam and Annam.

 Awards and recognitions

 During his life, Nil Teang was knighted as Chevalier de la Légion d’Honneur and of the Royal Order of Cambodia.